 Where to stay?
 North Iceland is a very remote area, and there aren’t many accommodations available.
 The cheapest place close to Lake Mývatn is Hlíd Hostel next to the village of Reykjahlíð.
 It’s a very basic building but the amenities are alright.
 Price starts from 4400 crowns (33€/38$) and you’ll need your own sleeping bag (you can rent one from the reception if needed).

-To know more about the incredible things to do around Lake Mývatn, have a look at my next article coming very soon!
+To know more about the incredible things to do around Lake Mývatn, click on the link below and have a look at my next article!

 🇮🇸 Click here to go back to the menu about Iceland.